 - Fun work environment

-Under the supervision of the Youth Camp Supervisor, camp counselors will teach and supervise youth ages 6-17 in an aquatic environment.
-Counselors are responsible for all aspects of camp operations including, but not limited to: supervising and ensuring the safety of campers, teaching watersports, setting up and cleaning up equipment, and providing outstanding customer service.
-Activities occur both on land and on/in the water.
+Under the supervision of the Youth Programs and Events Supervisor, camp counselors will teach and supervise activities for youth ages 6-17 in an aquatic environment.
+Counselors are responsible for all aspects of youth programs operations including, but not limited to: supervising and ensuring the safety of campers, teaching and operating watersports activities, setting up and cleaning up equipment, and providing outstanding customer service.
+Youth program activities occur both on land and on/in the water.
+The primary work will occur during summer, however, youth programming occurs in spring and fall seasons as well.

 Under the supervision of the Sailing Program Assistant, Sailing Instructors will teach sailing to students of all ages with varying levels of experience.